-The first issue of Global Media Journal, devoted to exploring the world of communication, was launched online in fall of 2002.
-Since then, this ground breaking publication has steadily and firmly established itself as a journal to address diverse interests of students, teachers, scholars, researchers, and institutions engaged in international activities, particularly.
+Global Media journal address diverse interests of students, teachers, scholars, researchers, and institutions engaged in international activities, particularly.

 Since its inauguration, Global Media Journal has been available to interested individuals for free (open access).
 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-Please note that the GMJ-American Edition is under Open Access platform therefore, a processing and publishing fee will be assessed to all submitted papers upon acceptance.
-The rates for publication of article is USD $ 1519.
+Please note that the GMJ is under Open Access platform therefore, a processing and publishing fee will be assessed to all submitted papers upon acceptance.

 Nick I Rojas and Sheila Amor S Olonan